latifatcii/DailyNews/README.md

 # Daily News

 Hey !
 Daily News is a news app written with %100 programmatically ui. <br />

-It is powered by NewsAPI !
+# Usage
+It is powered by NewsAPI!
+You should get your free developer API key from [NewsAPI](https://newsapi.org) and change "YOURAPIKEY" string with your API key in DailyNews/Networking/FetchNews.swift.

 # ScreenShots